The Corporate Tax Planning Law Review: Germany

 Outlook and conclusions

-In respect of international tax developments, the mandatory reporting requirements for cross-border arrangements is probably still the hottest topic.
-It remains to be seen how the German tax administration will deal with the vast amount of reports taxpayers will submit as from August 2020 onwards.
-Another major topic in 2020 will very likely be the implementation of the ATAD into German law.
+Furthermore, it should be expected that the requirements for a tax-efficient repatriation of profits from Germany into the investor's jurisdiction will remain in focus.
+Another critical issue in 2021 will very likely be the implementation of the ATAD into German law.
 The tax-planning community in Germany is excited to see how the German legislator will finally implement the anti-hybrid rules and the changes to the CFC rules into domestic law.